gamemanual0/gm0/source/docs/software/getting-started/linear-opmode-vs-opmode.rst

+.. include:: <isonum.txt>

 LinearOpMode vs OpMode
 ======================

-There are two OpMode classes within the FTC SDK: ``OpMode`` and ``LinearOpMode``.
+There are two OpMode classes within the FTC\ |reg| SDK: ``OpMode`` and ``LinearOpMode``.
 The one you use affects how you write the program.
 For examples of how to use OpMode and LinearOpMode, `refer to the example OpModes in the SDK <https://github.com/FIRST-Tech-Challenge/FtcRobotController/tree/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples>`_.

 LinearOpMode Methods
 --------------------